DesyncTheThird/corne-keymap/readme.md

 | `Non-alpha` | `Undo` | `Redo` | `⎵`   | `,`     | `.`   | `'`   |
 | `THE`       | `Undo` | `Redo` | `THE` | `⎵BUT⎵` | `COM` | `RE⎵` |

+All other symbol keys (including combos) are also repeated.

 > [!NOTE]
 > These outputs can be adjusted in the `process_magic` function.